streamABC/streamabc-documentation/english/logimporter.rst

 Logimporter
 ***********

-The streamABC *Logimporter* sends logs from streaming servers to our streamABC_ infrastructure.
+The QuantumCast *Logimporter* sends logs from streaming servers to our QuantumCast infrastructure.
 This is necessary to generate statistics for listeners, create AGMA log files and other statistical analyzations.

-You can use *Logimporter* to stream logs to streamABC ("tail-mode") on the fly or to send the content of a single file at once.
+You can use *Logimporter* to stream logs to QuantumCast ("tail-mode") on the fly or to send the content of a single file at once.

 *Logimporter* can work with log files from these streaming servers: